 The tacos are hearty and filling.
 The verde pork is a local favorite, featuring slow-roasted pork, Hatch green chiles, queso fresco, lime, cilantro and onion.
 Throw on some OMG for an extra kick.
 For the more adventurous, the Flaming Lips features hickory-smoked beef tongue, pico de gallo, sliced avocado and queso fresco.
-The texture is not off-putting as tongue can often be, because Mathis cooks it to a palatable consistency.

 Located in an old house and flower shop, Cheever’s is a multiple “Best of OKC” winner in a couple local publications.
 A combination of Southwest cuisine and Southern comfort food, Cheever’s is one of the few places in the metro where a reservation at lunch is often necessary; at brunch, it’s imperative.
 The restaurant is billed as “casual elegance,” so think upscale casual in terms of attire and price.